Nicholas Rossi attempts to dismiss his lawyer during extradition hearing

 He told Rossi: “If you are disruptive I will have you removed from court.”

-The hearing continued following the brief adjournment with no further mention of Rossi’s demands and broke for lunch at 1pm.
+The hearing continued following the brief adjournment with no further mention of Rossi’s demands.

+In the afternoon, advocate depute Alan Cameron urged the sheriff to dismiss Mr Bovey’s arguments and evidence led by Rossi relating to his alleged poor health which Mr Cameron insisted could not be relied upon.

+Rossi, who has been using a wheelchair to attend court since the hearing began, previously claimed he was unable to walk and could not raise his arms above his head.

 He was being treated for Covid-19 at the Queen Elizabeth University Hospital in Glasgow when he was detained in December 2021.

-It has alleged Rossi faked his own death in 2020 and fled from the US to the UK to evade prosecution.
+It has been alleged that Rossi faked his own death in 2020 and fled from the US to the UK to evade prosecution.